SEO Strategy //

 MeasurementRankings, organic trafficBrand mentions in AI outputs, share of voice

-What the V2 Cloud Case Study Teaches Us About Content Strategy
+What the V2 Cloud Case Study Teaches Us

 4. Update every stat and screenshot.
-In a market that reached $943.65 billion in 2025 and is projected to hit $1.19 trillion in 2026, outdated numbers aren’t just wrong—they’re a trust signal to Google that your content isn’t fresh.
+In a market reaching $943.65 billion in 2025 and heading to $1.19 trillion in 2026, outdated numbers signal staleness to Google.

-The Opportunities That Are Growing Right Now (And That Most Competitors Haven’t Touched)
+The Opportunities Growing Right Now

 Frequently Asked Questions About Cloud Computing SEO